 Leadership Council is a monthly meeting that all Registered Student Organization (RSOs), Classes, and Program Student Government Associations’ Officers are invited to attend.
-Each RSO, Class and Student Government must send at least one (1) representative to the monthly meeting.
+Each RSO, Class and Student Government must send at least one (1) officer to the monthly meeting.
 The meetings are held the third Monday of the month from September thru April.
 Each year there is a theme and each session relates to the chosen theme and important leadership skills that will help officers in their current roles and beyond.

 “[Leadership is] about creating a values-based umbrella large enough to accommodate the various interests of followers, but focused enough to direct their energies in pursuit of a common good.”
 (O’Toole, 1996, p. xi)